 Oil pulling is not a practice that is backed up by tons of modern science, however, it is an ancient practice that comes from Ayurvedic medicine in India.

 Those who have added oil pulling to their oral hygiene routine claim that its benefits include whiter teeth and an overall healthier mouth with less harmful bacteria.
 If you do want to try it, make sure to not swallow the oil, and to use oil that is edible and preferably organic as well.
-And the most important thing to keep in mind—don't use it to substitute daily brushing and flossing!

 What time of day should I oil pull?